gnafit/gna/README.md

 > `make latexpdf` to get the PDF file.

-> `make html` to get static HTML pages, looks a better variant.
+> `make html` to get static HTML pages, it looks better and easier to navigate.

 > You can install ReadTheDocs Sphinx theme to get nicer HTML.
 Do the `pip install sphinx_rtd_theme` get it.
 Then Sphinx will automatically switch to it.